norns-study-group/song/README.md

 - @tyleretters - use norns clock and e2 to control bpm
 - @schollz - added chords (Am, Em, F, G)
 - @tyleretters - rationalize bpm and terminology
+- @evanmcook - aka evancook.audio returned to revise the graphics and add a method by which the song ends